 "What do you mean?"
 Susan asked.

 "I really didn't want to come to Britain and our family isn't willing to split up.
 We tried to get Professor McGonagall out the door without agreeing to come here but a couple things happened.
-Next, we knew that question got brought up and Dad says he has to know how it became common knowledge Black was the secret keeper.
-If he was really the one spreading the word then it was possible Black and James Potter were playing a prank on the world.
-If that was the case, then an innocent man would have been in literal Hell for the past decade, so we came to find the truth."
+Next we knew, that question got brought up and Dad says he has to know how it became common knowledge Black was the secret keeper.
+If he was really the one spreading the word, it's possible Black and James Potter were playing a prank on the world.
+If that was the case, an innocent man would've been in literal Hell for the past decade, so we came to find the truth."
 James said.
 Susan nodded, slowly starting to process what James told her.

 "Bingo."
 James said.
 Susan stared at him for a moment.